 Inti Punku (Gate of the Sun)

-These ruins, located at an altitude of 2,700 meters, are the endpoint of the Inca Trail and offer hikers a magnificent first view of Huayna Picchu in front of them and the magnificent stone citadel that sprawls across the mountain’s saddle.
+These ruins, located at an altitude of 2,700 meters, are the endpoint of the Inca Trail and offer hikers a magnificent first view of Huayna Picchu and the magnificent stone citadel that sprawls across the mountain’s saddle.
 Visitors to Machu Picchu can also enjoy this iconic view during the day.

 It takes 45 minutes and an hour to climb Inti Punku from the sanctuary, leaving the guard house to the left of the upper terrace.